wiltonribeiro/wiltonribeiro/README.md

 ### Hi there 🤓

-My name is Wilton Neto, a Software Engineering student at the Federal University of Ceará - Brazil. <br/>
+My name is Wilton Neto, a Software Engineer living in Brazil. <br/>
 Yep, nice to meet ya!

 Btw, all the code inside this Github account was approved by the Empire, ok?